skunkforce/b102_2cell_dcdc_stepup_1.5A_TPS61021A/README.md

-# edgy_board number b123
+# edgy_board number b102
 This design is part of the [edgy board project](https://github.com/skunkforce/edgy_boards).
-It provides the functionality of chip XXXX via interfaces YYYY.
+It provides a 1.2A step up from 2 battery cells.

 ![](/board/board.png)